-The Office of Admissions strongly recommends that students take three or four years of mathematics in high school (including two years of algebra), two or three years of science, two or three years of history or other social studies, and four years of a single second language.
+The Office of Admissions strongly recommends that applicants for full-time admission successfully complete three or four units of mathematics in high school (including two units of algebra), two or three units of science, two or three units of history or other social studies, and four units of a single second language.
+A unit refers to one year of study in high school.

-Note: Applicants who do not meet the second language component of these requirements may still apply for admission.
-If admitted, students will be required to complete an equivalent number of units of a second language at Pitt-Greensburg.
+Note: Students completing less than Level 4 of a second language will be required to complete coursework to achieve an equivalent proficiency in a second language at Pitt-Greensburg.